 Hailing from just north of Pittsburgh, PA, The Redlines have taken personal influences and past experience to create their own distinct blend of classic rock & roll with hints of 60’s soul, 70’s punk, and 80’s heartland rock mixed with a touch of power-pop and garage rock.
-Led by singer and guitarist, Brian Seese, the band has continued to write, record, and perform throughout the region for nearly a decade.
+Led by singer and guitarist, Brian Seese, the band has continued to write, record, and perform throughout the region for over a decade.

 Meet The Band